 Why can't search engines find my journal?

-There are two further settings that may be affecting your journal's visibility to search engines.
+There are two further reasons that may be affecting your journal's visibility to search engines.

 - Adult content - If you indicate that your journal contains Adult content then your robots.txt file will disallow indexing of your entire journal.